EfekanAlpsa/EfekanAlpsa/README.md

-- 🌱 I am currently developing myself in the fields of **Data Science and Artificial Intelligence**.
+- 🌱 I am currently developing myself in the fields of **Data Science, Artificial Intelligence and Computer Vision**.